-- You can apply for an absentee ballot online by accessing your Virginia Voter Record.
-You will need the following documents to complete this request:
+You can apply for an absentee ballot online by accessing your Virginia Voter Record.
+You will need the following to complete this request:

 • Virginia Driver's License

-- April 24: Deadline to apply to receive an Absentee Ballot by mail, 5:00 p.m.
+October 23: Deadline to apply to receive an Absentee Ballot by mail, fax and online: 5:00 p.m.

 United States Postal Service (USPS) Delivery Delays:

-USPS First Class mail delivery is generally 3-5 days.
-Standard delivery is generally 3-9 days.
-Please take this into consideration and allow ample time to apply for and mail-in your absentee ballot so that it is received in the Fairfax County Office of Elections by the Election Day deadline of 7:00 pm.
+USPS First Class mail delivery is generally 3-5 business days.
+Please take this into consideration and allow ample time to apply for and mail your absentee ballot to the Fairfax County Office of Elections.